 Promotion in faculty rank is given by the Medical School and University of Michigan only after a lengthy process of evaluation involving your academic department, external evaluators, committees within the Medical School, the Dean — and for higher levels of the faculty ladder, the EVPMA, the Provost, and the President.
 Research Scientists promotions require further approval by the University of Michigan Office of Research (UMOR).

 Success on the research track is a well-funded, highly-cited researcher that is considered a thought leader in their field of interest.

-Some examples of success are:
+Some examples of success on the research track are:

 - Independent researcher that is well-funded.